16 Top-Rated Things to Do in Reykjavik

 You do not have to go far to experience one of the most breathtaking waterfalls in Iceland.
 The Bruarfoss waterfall in Reykjavik showcases natural blue water in a color that does not seem real.
 The full waterfall is a series of cascades from converging springs.

 The small Grotta Lighthouse on the Seltjarnarnes peninsula in north Reykjavik is a great spot to take in a sunset or just go for a morning walk.
 The lighthouse has been here since 1897, erected on farmland.
-It is a popular place for tourists to visit, mostly because of the views, but there are also great bird-watching opportunities.
+It is a popular place to visit for tourists, mostly because of the views of the landscape.

-If you plan to visit the Grotta Lighthouse you will want to take into account the timing of the low and high tides.
+This is a great bird-watching location, especially in the summer, as many species are known to nest on the rugged coastline.
+If you plan to visit the Grotta Lighthouse, you will want to take into account the timing of the low and high tides.

 A small and quirky museum in Reykjavik that is worth visiting is the Volcano House.
 In the land of fire and ice, the presence of volcanos is an important part of life and history.
 The Volcano House is a great museum to learn about volcanic eruptions, which happen on the island about every five years.